A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Theory

 \subsection{Combining HEOM with BBGKY}

-Let us now tackle the exponential growth of the Hilbert space by stacking HEOM and BBGKY hierarchy.
+Let us now tackle the exponential growth of the Hilbert space by stacking HEOM \cite{Tanimura_1990, Tanimura2020} and BBGKY \cite{Bonitz} hierarchy.
 We focus here on a single environment for the sake of simplicity, but note that the extension to multiple environments is trivial and will be illustrated in Sec.~\ref{sec:hubbardwildbath}.
 The HEOM equation accounts for the non-Markovianity of the coupled environment with an infinite set of coupled equations for the matrices $\rho^{(\bvec{n},\bvec{m})}$, whose dimension is equal to the dimension of the system Hilbert space.
-Here, $\rho^{(\bvec{0},\bvec{0})} = \tr_{B}(\rho_{tot}) =: \rho_{sys}$ is the physical density matrix of the system and $\bvec{m},\bvec{n}$ are vector indices that label auxiliary density matrices.
-The hierarchy is truncated at a sufficiently high order which is determined by the non-Markovianity of the system-bath interaction.
+Here, $\rho^{(\bvec{0},\bvec{0})} = \tr_{B}(\rho_{tot}) =: \rho_{sys}$ is the physical density matrix of the system and $\bvec{m},\bvec{n}$ are vector indices with dimension $N_{exp}$; $\bvec{n},\bvec{m} \in \mathbb{N}^{N_{exp}}$.
+They label the auxiliary density matrices.
+A physical intuition for these auxiliary matrices can be gained from related pseudomode models, as shown in Ref.~\cite{Muller2026Apr}.
+In practice, the number hierarchy indices $\bvec n,\,\bvec m$ must remain finite and thus an increasing number is included until a convergence is reached.
+The hierarchy can then be truncated at the sufficiently large index.
+The number of required indices generally scales with the system-bath coupling strength, the memory time of the bath and the number of exponential terms $N_{exp}$ used in Eq.~\eqref{eq:fitExp}.
 A Markovian bath corresponds to a truncation at first order according to $\rho^{(\bvec{e}_k,\bvec{0})} \propto L\rho^{(\bvec{0},\bvec{0})}$, $\rho^{(\bvec{0},\bvec{e}_k)} \propto \rho^{(\bvec{0},\bvec{0})}L^\dagger$, where $\bvec{e}_k$ denotes the unit vector in direction $k$.
 The evolution equation for the auxiliary density matrices (including the physical reduced density matrix $\rho^{(\bvec{0},\bvec{0})}$) for a single environment with coupling operator $L$ reads

-Bold symbols indicate the vector character of a variable and the complex coefficients $G_j, \bvec{w}$ can be obtained from a fit according to Eq.~\eqref{eq:fitExp} or inferred from scattering theory \cite{Lentrodt20}.
+Here and throughout the manuscript bold symbols indicate the vector character of a variable.
+The complex coefficients $G_j, W_j$ can be obtained from a fit according to Eq.~\eqref{eq:fitExp} or inferred from scattering theory \cite{Lentrodt20}.
 The application to many-body systems now requires us to identify a path to limit the dimensionality of the descriptor, so far $\rho^{(\bvec{n},\bvec{m})}$, to manageable levels.

 An intuitive way to accomplish this is presented by the BBGKY hierarchy which is build around the reduced density matrices (RDM)